GAA management committee handed emergency powers

 GAA special congress has voted to hand emergency powers to the association’s management committee.
 Photograph: Bryan Keane/Inpho

-As expected Friday’s remote GAA special congress has voted to hand emergency powers to the association’s management committee.
-The two formal motions – granting the special congress authority to take the decision and the substantive proposal – were unopposed.
+As expected, Friday’s remote GAA special congress has voted to hand emergency powers to the association’s management committee.
+Voting on the two formal motions – granting the special congress authority to take the decision and the substantive proposal – was overwhelmingly in favour.

-A proposal seeking to protect London’s place in the championship failed to get any support.

 The 67 delegates took the decision to allow management make swift decisions should the GAA get the go-ahead to play championship matches later this summer.
 The new rule, 3.61, is a permanent amendment to the rule book and gives the management committee power to declare an emergency for 12 weeks subject to Central Council approval.